mxk-9/rlgo-snake/readme.md

 $ mbs.exe -prebuilt-lib
 ```

-## MBS:cleanup
-Maybe this option is unnecessary, I dunno

 ## MBS:other projects
 `cmd` directory also stores other projects for testing my shitcode, you can
 build them(why not).